Townhomes & Smaller

 Low bids frequently omit items that are standard in a JDH quote.
 Felt paper substituted for synthetic underlayment saves the contractor roughly $400 but voids the manufacturer warranty.
 Reusing drip edge instead of replacing it saves $200 but exposes the fascia to rot.
 Skipping the permit saves $150 to $400 but leaves the homeowner liable if the work is ever questioned during a sale or insurance claim.
 Ice and water shield omitted at valleys creates a leak path within a few years.
 Ridge cap made from cut-down 3-tab shingles instead of a purpose-built product like DuraRidge fails at the peak under high wind.

 A second layer of shingles that was not spotted during a walk-and-talk estimate can add $1,200 or more to a low bid after tear-off begins.
 Post-tear-off decking discoveries at contractors who do not inspect the attic before quoting typically add $900 or more.
-JDH's inspection methodology — including an attic walk and FLIR thermal imaging — identifies decking issues before the crew arrives, so the quote reflects the actual scope.
+JDH's inspection methodology, including an attic walk and FLIR thermal imaging, identifies decking issues before the crew arrives, so the quote reflects the actual scope.

-The table below shows estimated replacement costs by common house sizes in Southern Maryland and Northern Virginia as of 2026.
+The table below shows estimated replacement costs by common house sizes in Southern Maryland as of 2026.
 Roof surface area is estimated at a 6/12 pitch; steeper roofs will have more surface area and higher costs.
 All figures assume a single-layer tear-off, standard complexity, and a full Owens Corning system with Platinum warranty eligibility.

 | House Size (Living Area) | Estimated Roof Surface | Low | Typical | High | Notes |